-Berry Law Firm can assist and advise veterans who suffer from military burn pit exposure in the Middle East (the Southwest Asia theater of operations), Afghanistan, or the Horn of Africa (Somalia).
+Berry Law can assist and advise veterans who suffer from military burn pit exposure in the Middle East (the Southwest Asia theater of operations), Afghanistan, or the Horn of Africa (Somalia).
 Your medical condition may qualify for disability benefits without the VA acknowledging the damage done by the military’s toxic burn pits.

 Contact us today to discuss whether we can help you.

-At Berry Law Firm, our veteran attorneys believe in helping fellow veterans pursue the VA disability benefits they have earned.
+At Berry Law, our veteran attorneys believe in helping fellow veterans pursue the VA disability benefits they have earned.
 We handle appeals before VA Regional Offices nationwide and the Board of Veterans’ Appeals, as well as before the U.S. Court of Appeals for Veterans Claims and higher courts when necessary.

 Firm founder John S. Berry Sr. is a Vietnam veteran who has a long track record of fighting for the rights of fellow Vietnam veterans suffering from PTSD.
 Attorney John S. Berry Jr. is a former Army Ranger who served as a company commander during Operation Iraqi Freedom and, before that, deployed to Bosnia for Operation Joint Forge.

-Founded in 1965, Berry Law Firm has experience helping veterans obtain disability benefits.
+Founded in 1965, Berry Law has experience helping veterans obtain disability benefits.
 Our attorneys have litigated VA disability claims in the Court of Appeals, and our cases have helped to establish VA law.
 We possess the knowledge, skills, resources, and drive to take on the complex legal issues that may require litigation before the VA fully recognizes burn pit exposure as a direct, presumptive cause of veteran disabilities.

 The VA has established an Airborne Hazards and Open Burn Pit Registry for veterans who want to report burn pit exposure and health concerns.
 You must complete a questionnaire about your health and exposure to airborne hazards.
 As the database develops, future studies may use the information to identify the potential for long-term disabilities.